Choosing a Refinancing Program

 The number of refinance options available to borrowers can be overwhelming.
 We can guide you to find the loan program that can fit your situation the best.
 Call us at 561-395-4264 to begin the process.
 There are some general questions to ask yourself while you review the options.

-Are you refinancing primarily to lower your rate and monthly payments?
-If so, applying for a low, fixed-rate loan could be a wise choice for you.
-An ARM (Adjustable Rate Mortgage) or a fixed mortgage with a high rate are loans that you may want to refinance.
-Unlike the ARM, your low fixed-rate mortgage will stay at a certain low rate for the term of your mortgage, even if interest rates rise.
-If you are not expecting to move in the near future (about 5 years), a fixed rate mortgage loan can especially be a good choice.
-On the other hand, if you can see yourself moving before too long, an ARM mortgage with a low initial rate could be the ideal way to bring down your monthly payments.
+Is your refinance primarily to lower your rate and monthly payments?
+In that case, getting a low, fixed-rate loan might be a wise option for you.
+An ARM (Adjustable Rate Mortgage) or a high fixed rate mortgage are loan programs that you may want to refinance.
+Unlike the ARM, your low fixed-rate mortgage will stay at a certain low rate for the term of the mortgage, even when interest rates rise.
+A fixed-rate mortgage can be particularly a wise option if you aren't planning a move within the next 5 years or so.
+But if you do plan to sell your home more quickly, you should consider an ARM with a low initial rate to get lower monthly payments.